Ak-07/Loops-In-BDFD/Escaping.md

 ```

 > Note: \
-> In the example above, `$await[]` return a new line character, 4 spaces, the escaped code, then another new line, but Discord automatically removes spaces at the start and end of messages, so in this `$sendMessage` example, there’s no need to use `$trimSpace`, but in other situations, you might need to use it.
+> In the example above, `$await[]` returns a new line character, 4 spaces, the escaped code, then another new line, but Discord automatically removes spaces at the start and end of messages, so in this `$sendMessage` example, there’s no need to use `$trimSpace`, but in other situations, you might need to use it.

 # Example of combining a few of the tricks above